kulo/head-north/README.md

 - **Page definitions and routing** - Centralized page configuration for the frontend
 - **Filter system configuration** - Type-safe filter definitions and validation rules

-### UI (`@omega/ui`)

-Shared Vue.js components that can be reused across different parts of the web application.
-Provides consistent UI components and design system elements.

 ## 📦 Package Usage Examples

 ```typescript